-- Students must complete their Essential Proficiency Writing requirements before they can receive credit for a Flagged Writing class. - Students may receive writing credit for no more than one Writing Flag in any one semester.
+- Students must complete their Essential Proficiency Writing requirements (ENG111 and 112; or ENG200) before they can receive a Writing Flag. - Students may receive no more than one Writing Flag in a single semester.

 Cultural Awareness Flags are designed to expand students' understanding of different cultural traditions and minority perspectives in courses that include a significant focus on these goals.